ibexa/documentation-developer/docs/guide/twig_functions_reference.md

 #### Description

 `ez_field()` is a Twig helper which returns a Field  in the current language.
-The field gives you access to the field value, as well as the Field's Definition and Type identifiers.
+The field gives you access to the field value, as well as the Field's Definition identifier and Type identifier.

 !!! tip